 Pollinators—i.e., animals that move pollen from one flower to another—are in decline.
 Pollinator decline is attributed primarily to the loss of habitat and to the use of pesticides.
 Urbanization is occurring at an alarming rate; our green space is disappearing.
 Green space is often converted to land for crops, monoculture lawns, or planted with non-native plants that do not support or host local insects that carry out pollination.

-With the rapid decline of bees, the widespread availability and use of pesticides, and the economics of horticulture in the past that prioritized a plant's desirability over its function, we are in a pollinator crisis.
-This is where pollinator gardens, and you, can help by planting a pollinator garden of your own.
+With the rapid decline of bees, the widespread availability and use of pesticides, and the economics of past horticulture practices that prioritized a plant's desirability over its function, we are in a pollinator crisis.
+This is where pollinator gardens, and you, can help by planting a pollinator garden.

 Do Pollinator Gardens Take a Lot of Work to Start?